spiral/docs/stempler/advanced.md

 The approach described in this article is possible due to the fact that stacks can be defined within imported components.

 ## Grid
-Let's create grid component to describe how to use stacks in combination with stacks.
+Let's create grid component to describe how to use stacks in combination with partials.
 The grid will consist of multiple view files.

 ### Table
 Create root element for the component `app/views/grid/table.dark.php`: